armel/ICSMeter/README.md

 # Donations

-Special thanks to Rolf Schroeder, Brian Garber, Matt B-Wilkinson, Robert Agnew, Meinhard Frank Günther, Johan Hansson, Tadeusz Pater, Frederic Ulmer and Joshua Murray for their donations.
+Special thanks to Rolf Schroeder, Brian Garber, Matt B-Wilkinson, Robert Agnew, Meinhard Frank Günther, Johan Hansson, Tadeusz Pater, Frederic Ulmer, Joshua Murray and Mark Hammond for their donations.
 That’s so kind of them.
 Thanks so much 🙏🏻

 If you find this project fun and useful then [offer me a beer](https://www.paypal.me/F4HWN) :)